 Llano is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Llano in 2018 was $18,663, which is lower middle income relative to Texas, and low income relative to the rest of the US.
-This equates to an annual income of $74,652 for a family of four.
+The per capita income in Llano in 2018 was $26,969, which is middle income relative to Texas, and lower middle income relative to the rest of the US.
+This equates to an annual income of $107,876 for a family of four.
 However, Llano contains both very wealthy and poor people as well.

-Llano is an extremely ethnically-diverse city.
+Llano is a very ethnically-diverse city.
 The people who call Llano home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Llano residents report their race to be White, followed by Native American.
+The greatest number of Llano residents report their race to be White, followed by Asian.
 Llano also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 26.54% of the city’s residents.
-Important ancestries of people in Llano include German, English, Irish, Swedish, and Dutch.
+People of Hispanic or Latino origin account for 17.72% of the city’s residents.
+Important ancestries of people in Llano include English, German, Irish, Scots-Irish, and French.

 The most common language spoken in Llano is English.
 Other important languages spoken here include Spanish and Italian.